joansalasoler/vpype-gscrib/docs/machine-modes.md

 detailed list of each mode's available options, refer to the full [Command-Line Reference](cli).

-If you're interested in extending Vpype-Mecode by implementing new modes, check out our [Development Guide](dev-guide.md) for instructions on how to create and integrate custom modes into your workflow.
+If you're interested in extending Vpype-Gscrib by implementing new modes, check out our [Development Guide](dev-guide.md) for instructions on how to create and integrate custom modes into your workflow.